josh1221wa/results-webpage/README.md

 ## 06/08/2022 - Version 02 update

 Responsive design has been implemented for various screen sizes.
 This is version 02.
 Next will be optimizations.

+## 10/08/2022 - Version 2.5 update

+Optimizations and Javascript has been completed.
+Next up is dark mode.